Forricide/still-feel-alive/Chapter 5.md

 Now that she has a moment to think, she notices that the rumbling sound from earlier is a bit louder.
 Music, maybe.
 And given the other buildings she'd seen on the street...
 "Maybe a dance club?"

 The woman still doesn't look happy, but her expression shifts more towards frustration than... whatever that had been.
 "You're in the Palanquin.
-I'm not sure how you got up here, but I've got a bad feeling I'm going to have to have a talk with Newter."
+I'm not sure how you got up here, but I've got a bad feeling I'm going to have to have a talk with Neuter."

 "The...
-Palanquin?
-Newter?"
-She pauses, thinking, fighting through the fog.
-It's difficult to make the connection, but something seems to be helping her, making thinking just that small amount easier.
+Palanquin?"
+The name rings a bell, and she pauses, thinking, fighting through the fog.
+It's difficult to make the connection, but something seems to be helping her, making the connection just that small amount easier.
 "Is this Brockton Bay?"

 A blink.
 "Yes."